Peer-to-peer lending (P2P)

 Traditionally, small businesses have relied almost entirely on banks for funding.
-However in recent years, this has changed as banks have tightened their lending criteria significantly.
+In recent years, however, this has changed with banks significantly tightening their lending criteria.
 A growing number of businesses are therefore exploring alternative sources of investment – one of which is peer-to-peer lending.

 At the time of writing, even allowing for the platform’s fees and any defaults, lenders can get a higher return on their investment from P2P lending than they can with a bank savings account.

 Creditworthy individuals can now get competitive access to finance via P2P platforms such as RateSetter and ZOPA.
-These allow individual investors to receive attractive rates of return by lending to other people as opposed to businesses.
+These allow you to receive attractive rates of return by lending to other people rather than to businesses.

 Asset-backed peer-to-peer loans are the newest type of P2P lending.
 In this case, individuals invest against an asset or assets held as security in order to get back their capital plus interest.
-An example is a car leasing scheme where investors invest in cars through a P2P platform - Buy2LetCars.com.
+An example is a car leasing scheme where investors invest in cars through a P2P platform (e.g. Buy2LetCars.com).
 Customers then lease the cars, paying a monthly fee to the investor.

-Depending on the platform, assets can also include jewellery, art and classic vehicles.
-Even Items from the Titanic have been used as collateral according to FundingSecure.com.
+Depending on the platform, such assets can include jewellery, art and classic vehicles.
+Even items from the Titanic have been used as collateral, according to FundingSecure.com.

 Even allowing for the platform’s fees and any defaults, lenders can get a higher return on their investment from P2P lending than they can with a bank savings account.

-The best 5-year fixed rate savings account rate is just 3% from a bank before tax.
+The best five-year fixed rate savings account rate is just 3% from a bank before tax.